pmcu/pmcu-scl.github.io/daoine/foirnIG.md

 nedes be Irishe for out of the abundance of the harte the tongue speakethe'.
-Faoi anáil an pholasaí chéanna, sa bhliain 1536, scríobh an tOchtú hAnraí mar a leanas chuig búirghéisigh na Gaillimhe: 'that every inhabitant within the saide towne idevor them selfe to spek ENglushe, and to use them selffe after the Englyshe Facion; and especyally that you, and every of you, do put forth your childe to scole, to lerne to speke Englishe.'
+Faoi anáil an pholasaí chéanna, sa bhliain 1536, scríobh an tOchtú hAnraí mar a leanas chuig búirghéisigh na Gaillimhe: 'that every inhabitant within the saide towne indevor them selfe to spek Englishe, and to use them selffe after the Englyshe Facion; and especyally that you, and every of you, do put forth your childe to scole, to lerne to speke Englishe.'